Serveny/vs-code-streaming/README.md

 ## Known Issues

-- No Text decoration sync (At the moment not possible, because there is no way to get them over the vscode extension api)
+- No Text decoration sync (At the moment not possible, because there is no way to get them over the vscode extension api.
+At least I do not know of any solution)
+- Cursor doesn't show, if you interacted with the web instance.
+Just reload the browser source/window and it should work again.

 **Enjoy!**